 7. Don’t leave your property empty

-Whether you’re a landlord, own a holiday home, or have inherited an empty property, don’t leave it empty.
+Whether you’re a landlord, you own a holiday home, or you have inherited a property, don’t leave it empty.
 Be vigilant about registering it, and either visit it, or get someone to keep an eye on the place and collect the post.
-Having an empty property puts you at a higher risk.
+Having an empty property puts you at a higher risk of fraud.

 8. Pick a solicitor who understands the risks and has a plan